 The Conrich development strategy is a holistic approach to implementing the Conrich Area Structure Plan's vision and goals.
 The strategy identifies general land uses, the approximate boundaries of the land use areas, and policies that guide development.
-The strategy is discussed in general terms below, shown on Map 5: Land Use Strategy and Map 6: Hamlet of Conrich, with related maps and policies in Sections 8 to 29.
+The strategy is discussed in general terms below, shown on Map 5: Land Use Strategy, with related maps and policies in Sections 8 to 28.